karthikhosur/italtoken/whitepaper.md

 sequenceDiagram
     participant User
     participant CVmine
-    participant Validator
+    participant Validator [CVmine]
     participant Stellar
     participant Wallet

     User->>CVmine: Complete Activity
-    CVmine->>Validator: Verify Activity
+    CVmine->>Validator [CVmine]: Verify Activity
-    Validator->>CVmine: Confirm Validity
+    Validator [CVmine]->>CVmine: Confirm Validity
     CVmine->>Stellar: Create Transaction
     Stellar->>Stellar: Apply SCP Consensus
     Stellar->>Wallet: Update Balance
     Wallet->>User: Notification
 ```

 Each ITAL transaction consists of several critical components working together.
-The platform's issuing account serves as the source account, while the job seeker's wallet address functions as the destination account.
+The CVmine platform's issuing account serves as the source account, while the job seeker's wallet address functions as the destination account.
 The transaction specifies ITAL tokens as the asset type, with the quantity determined by the specific activity's value.
 All transactions utilize Stellar's payment operation type, include an activity identifier memo for transparency, and carry the issuing account's digital signature for authentication.

 When a job seeker completes a valuable activity on CVmine, a specific transaction sequence unfolds.
-First, the system validates that the user activity meets quality and authenticity requirements through automated checks.
+First, the CVmine system validates that the user activity meets quality and authenticity requirements through automated checks.
 Next, the system calculates the appropriate token reward based on the activity type and quality metrics.
-The platform then constructs a Stellar transaction specifying the destination and amount, signs it with its private key, and submits the signed transaction to the Stellar network.
+The CVmine platform then constructs a Stellar transaction specifying the destination and amount, signs it with its private key, and submits the signed transaction to the Stellar network.
 Stellar validators confirm the transaction's validity before permanently recording it in the Stellar ledger.
 Finally, the user's wallet balance updates to reflect the new token amount.

 The system recognizes and rewards various professional development activities on CVmine with specific token values.
 Users receive **100 ITAL** for signing up as a jobseeker, and **20 ITAL** for each referral. **1 ITAL** is awarded for each CV download by employers, as well as for applying to job alerts.
 Jobseekers earn **50 ITAL** for designing a CV.
 Applications to training programs and CV downloads by training providers are each rewarded with **2 ITAL**.